 Just like the real world, the user may come to the website and browse different products.
 However, few products they may like and they may scroll the page or stay longer period to know the product.
-Now based on the user interest you can segment them to “highly interest” segment.
-Later you can start sending notification at regular intervals based on the interest level.
+Now based on the user interest you can segment them to the “highly interest” segment.
+Later you can start sending a notification at regular intervals based on the interest level.

 Here is an example to clarify this point:

 You have a website selling electronics products.
 User comes to your website and browses through various categories.
 However, on the gaming console category, he spent more time as compared to other categories.
-You can segment these visitors as “gaming console” segment.
+You can segment these visitors as a “gaming console” segment.
 Now create a drip campaign and send a series of notification.
 Send new gaming console, blogs or updates to keep the user engaged.
 The user may even convert to the customer as well.

 Based on user action

-Visitors come to your website and checks out different products.
+Visitors come to your website and check out different products.
 In addition to product details and image, you have put product videos, share option and more.
 Once the user lands on your product page, they start performing different actions like watches the videos, share the product with others and all.
-These type of users are interested in your product and are potential customers.
+These types of users are interested in your product and are potential customers.
 You can create a separate segment for them and then target them with Drip Push Notification.

 Below case will make it clearer:

-Many times visitors come to your website and doesn’t buy.
+Many times visitors come to your website and don’t buy.
 However, they save those products for later purchase.
 These kinds of visitors have a high probability of converting and also for a repeat purchase.
 Each product they save will be under some category.
 Based on their saved product list you can easily put them under different segments.

 Check out the below case to understand the use case:

 You have an e-commerce store and a feature called “Wishlist”.
 This allows the user to add products to their Wishlist.
-Visitors who add products their Wishlist will probably buy in near future.
+Visitors who add products their Wishlist will probably buy in the near future.
 Moreover, this will also give you an insight into the type of categories they are interested in.
 Segment these visitors as “Wishlist” and create a drip notification campaign for them.